Skip to content

 Charlie will talk about what his family has done with the 1400 hectares of the estate over the past 20 years and how the landowning community have the skills and wisdom – after centuries of land management – to come up with innovative and novel solutions for the climate and biodiversity collapse.

-Born to rewild is the third in our series of Wild Talks, chaired by Manchester Museum’s Curator of Botany, Rachel Webster.
+Born to Rewild is the third in our series of Wild Talks, chaired by Manchester Museum’s Curator of Botany, Rachel Webster.

 Sir Charles Burrell